 How Many Days To Spend In Chiang Mai

 I won’t lie and say I have spent a short period ever in Chiang Mai.
-The smallest amount of time I have ever spent in this city is 5 days.
+The smallest amount of time I have ever spent in this city is 5 days, and this would be one of my favorite digital nomad places.
 After a long journey from Bangkok to Chiang Mai, you will want to have a chill day to start with.
 Most budget travelers will either bus or take the overnight train (highly recommend) which can take 12 hours and is generally a rather restless night.
 Aka I am saying your first day might be a bit of a write-off.
 Though Chiang Mai is super cheap and is one of the cheapest places in Thailand.
 So 1 more night here is a lot better for your wallet than an extra day down south.

 Overall, I would recommend you spend at least 3 days in Chaing Mai.
 This will allow you to embrace the more relaxing side of Thailand and slow down a bit.
 Though what I do recommend to both my friends and travelers alike is to make sure you are in Chiang Mai for the Sunday Night Market.
 Therefore if you are arriving on a Monday, yup, I would stay for 1 week.